dylansnyk-org/juice-shop-workshop/README.md

 ## Level 2

 Level 1 is also about interfacing with Snyk through natural language.
-In level 2, we want to seemlessly integrate into agentic workflows.
+In level 2, we want to seamlessly integrate into agentic workflows.

 To automatically trigger Snyk scans, create a file `.github/instructions/snyk.instructions.md` with the following contents: